hexacola/Ai-To-Do-List/README.md

 - React
 - Framer Motion for animations
 - Styled Components for styling
-- Pollinations.AI API for AI-powered features
+- Pollinations.AI API for AI-powered features and image generation
 - FontAwesome for icons

 ## Usage